 Bush Bursaries and Country Women's Association Scholarships

-The Bush Bursaries are funded by individual NSW rural Councils and Scholarships are funded by the Country Women's Association of NSW.
-They are administered by the NSW Rural Doctors Network (RDN).
+The Bush Bursaries are funded by individual NSW rural councils and scholarships are funded by the Country Women's Association of NSW.
+They are administered by RDN.

-The two-week placements are usually undertaken in December or January.
+The two-week placements are usually undertaken in December or January but can be at different times of the year.

 Applicants must demonstrate: